avkewalr-msft/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 ### Involving the IT team in the process
 It's really important to involve the right areas here.
 The organization you're working for, might have it's own policies in place to deal with SSL certificates related issues, such as: naming, providers, TTL (time to live), among other not/technical ones.

-### Dropping certificate files for docker container to pick them up
+### Dropping certificate files for Docker container to pick them up

 First, create a `certs` directory where you'll copy the certificate files to.
 This directory will be mounted to the container, where the nginx config file expects it (more on this right after).